wsdt/Wavect_Base/README.md

 We are using [Snyk](https://snyk.io) for automatically scanning for security vulnerabilities.
 As we have a private repository we cannot add the badge here.
 Please check for vulnerabilities regularly: [Snyk - Projects](https://app.snyk.io/org/wsdt/projects).

 ### Travis - Test suite [![Build Status](https://travis-ci.com/wsdt/BeKind_Playground.svg?token=DRpYu6MjKAo2SePYFzpo&branch=master)](https://travis-ci.com/wsdt/BeKind_Playground)
-[Travis](https://travis-ci.com) is used for automatically executing our test cases.
-See the result above whether all tets succeeded (all microservices are tested).
+[Travis](https://travis-ci.com) is used for automatically executing our test cases, prettier, tslint and also building the corresponding Dockerfile.
+The built images itself are not tested (no container started).
+See the result above whether all tets succeeded (all services are tested).

 ## What is it?
 Basic first project structure.